onjara/optic/formatters/README.md

 * `{level}` - The log level of the log record
 * `{logger}` - The name of this logger

-The constructed token template is then passed to the constructor.
+The constructed token template is then passed to the `withFormat` function.

 Complete example using `TokenReplacer`:
 ```typescript